u0078867/ulema-ul-analyzer/README.md

 ![ULEMA](ULEMAScreenshot.png)

 With U.L.E.M.A. you can:
-- Perform anatomical landmarks reconstruction and process joint kinematics by using the embedded engine [BodyMech](http://www.bodymech.nl/);
+- Perform anatomical landmark reconstruction and process joint kinematics using the embedded engine [BodyMech](http://www.bodymech.nl/);
-- Segment the motion file data into *motion cycles* by a certain custom-made events schema;
+- Segment the motion file data into *motion cycles* based on a custom-made event scheme;
 - Calculate spatio-temporal parameters for cycles;
-- Rank each cycles by using the RMSE technique (see articles below);
+- Rank each cycle by using the RMSE technique (see articles below);
-- Calculate clinically-relevant parameters such as Arm Value Score (AVS) and Arm Profile Score (APS);
+- Calculate clinically relevant summary indices such as the Arm Variable Score (AVS) and Arm Profile Score (APS);
-- Add calibrated anatomical landmarks, kinematics and spatio-temporal parameters data back to the original C3D for [Polygon](http://www.vicon.com/Software/Polygon) reports;
+- Add data regarding calibrated anatomical landmarks, kinematics and spatio-temporal parameters back to the original C3D for [Polygon](http://www.vicon.com/Software/Polygon) reports;
 - Export data in different formats (MAT, CSV, PDF, XML);
 - Create reference data MAT files from processed data;
-- Save processed data MAT files for further late (re)processing;
+- Save processed data MAT files for further (re)processing;
 - Create / edit / delete different sets of processing options (procotols);

-It is bundled with the "Report Generator", a stand-alone Python-based and plugin-enabled GUI application for transforming custom-made templates into (editable) reports.
+U.L.E.M.A. is provided together with the "Report Generator", a stand-alone Python-based and plugin-enabled GUI application for transforming custom-made templates into (editable) reports.

 The software was developed by the Catholic University of Leuven (Belgium) through a collaboration between the following groups:
 - [CMAL-P](http://www.uzleuven.be/en/laboratory-for-clinical-movementanalysis/research) (Clinical Movement Analysis Laboratory, UZ Pellenberg)